 He is interested in learning, at the molecular level, how cells in the alveolocapillary barrier sense and remodel when challenged by their micro/nano-environment.
 This includes inhaled foreign biofunctional nanomaterials, toxic nanoparticles, and micro/nano-pathogens.
 He aims to better understand the manner cell membranes harbour supramolecular assemblies, favouring particular lipid-protein spatiotemporal arrangements during molecular uptake, as well as during the response against toxic material or host-pathogen interactions.
 He is focused on resolving these molecular interactions, distributions and dynamical functional architectures in real-time at the micro- and nano-scale.
 He aims to integrate lung-on-a-chip models into a high-advanced fluorescence microscopy platform and reveal molecular functional events occurring during toxic and pathogen inhalation.
 For this purpose, he is generating novel-advanced in vitro models mimicking the alveolocapillary barrier, including lung surfactant and respiratory mechanics.
 Simultaneously, he is developing innovative fluorescence micro- and nanoscopic methods for live-cell imaging to quantify spatiotemporally the distribution, interaction and dynamics of functional lipids and proteins at the molecular level.
 Dr Bernardino de la Serna envisages that gaining a better understanding of the toxicological and pathological molecular mechanisms will, eventually, pave the way towards better designed and more efficient pharmacological drugs.

-- Cell Molecular Sensing and remodelling at the Respiratory Airways
+- Cell Molecular Sensing and Remodeling at the Respiratory Airways

-- Molecular Interactions between Host Cell and Toxic Pollutants, Host Cell and Nanoparticles, and Host Cell and Pathogens
+- Molecular Interactions between Host Cell and Toxic Pollutants, Nanoparticles or Pathogens

 - Real-Time Quantitative Diffraction-limited and Super-resolution (STED) Fluorescence microscopy